ionos-spectre/spectre-core/README.md

 ### FTP `spectre/ftp`

-With the FTP helper you can define FTP connection parameter in the environment file and use either `ftp` or `sftp` function in your specs.
+With the FTP helper you can define FTP connection parameter in the environment file and use either `ftp` or `sftp` function in your *specs*.

 Example: